-My absolute favourite shop in New York City is Macy’s flagship store on Herald Square (on the corner of Broadway and 34th Street).
+My absolute favourite shop in New York City is Macy’s flagship store on Herald Square (corner of Broadway and 34th Street).
 For years it had been the largest department store in the world (and it still is number two) and on its 9 floors you will get almost everything you can imagine.
-Yes, Macy’s might be a little pricy overall, but I somehow always manage to bag myself some really good bargains here.
+Yes, Macy’s might be a little pricy overall, but I somehow always manage to bag some really good bargains here.
 My advice: Don’t rush it.
 Take your time; explore all the floors and find those sales corners, they can be a little hidden occasionally.

 If you visit as a tourist, don’t forget to head to the mezzanine level first to claim your visitor’s pass (bring your passport or ID card with you).
 This entitles you to a 10% discount when shopping at Macy’s (not on all items, but on pretty much all full priced items).

 When shopping in New York (well anywhere in the US really), you must remember that on top of the price shown, you will have to pay sales tax.
 For New York City this comes to around 8.5%.
 But only on clothing that is above $110 dollars.
 It can all be very confusing and it seems a lot of times sales advisors don’t know either.
-So rule of thumb, be prepared for an extra 10% (a lot easier to calculate in your head that 8.5%) and be pleasantly surprised if the item you are intending to buy isn’t applicable for said sales tax.
+Rule of thumb, be prepared for an extra 10% (a lot easier to calculate in your head that 8.5%) and be pleasantly surprised if the item you are buying isn’t applicable for said sales tax.

 If you are looking to do some plus size shopping in New York, Macy’s is sheer heaven.
 I was pleasantly surprised first time I stumbled across Macy’s plus size department.
 Which actually occupies half a floor, not just a few sad racks tucked into a back corner, like in so many other places.